Detection of molecular hydrogen in a neutron beam lifetime experiment: Estimation for the BL1 Lifetime Measurement

 The analysis to this point has come from data from the BL2 collaboration that have not been used to report a neutron lifetime result.
 It has demonstrated that it is possible to see the influence of \Htwo\ in both the timing and energy spectra of proton counting data that one would acquire in a cold-beam neutron lifetime experiment.
 The natural question to ask at this point is whether or not charge exchange on \Htwo\ could have had an influence on the previously reported beam neutron lifetime~\cite{Dewey_2003,Yue2013}, referred to as BL1.
 While it is not possible to perform all of the same systematics tests on the BL1 data, one can perform some of the same analyses to search for evidence of \Htwo.
 Specifically, one can compare the shape of the timing spectrum with a simulation to look for excess events at late times, and one can examine the distribution of events in the 2-D timing versus energy plots.

 Figure~\ref{fig:BL1timing} shows a comparison of a typical timing spectrum from BL1 along with a GEANT4 simulation of the proton arrival time.
 The conditions were a trap length of 10 electrodes, a ramp voltage of 20\,V, a trapping time of 10\,ms, and an acceleration potential of 30\,kV.
-The trap length of 10 electrodes was chosen because the longer trap length increases the likelihood of observing \Htwo\ ions in the spectrum.
+The trap length of 10 electrodes was chosen because the longer trap length increases the likelihood of observing \Htwop\ ions in the spectrum.
+Similarly, the 20 V ramp voltage (the lowest used in BL1), also increases the likelihood of observing \Htwop\ ions in the spectrum.
 The simulation assumes that there is no contribution from charge exchange on \Htwo, i.e., only protons are used in the simulation.
 This plot should be compared with Fig.~\ref{fig:windows_open_closed_timing_spectrum}, where there is a small contribution of \Htwo\, and yet it produces a clear signal in the timing spectrum.
-GEANT4 simulations were made for the longest trap lengths from all thirteen series from the BL1 data.
+GEANT4 simulations were made for the longest trap lengths from all thirteen series from the BL1 data and similar plots to that shown in Fig.~\ref{fig:BL1timing} were made.
 The comparison of data with simulation does not show any indication of excess events at late times consistent with charge exchange with \Htwo\ molecules.
 We note that contrary to published assertions~\cite{Serebrov_2021}, all \Htwop\ ions would arrive well within the proton acceptance window~\cite{Nico_2005} and would be counted with high efficiency, as discussed in Section~\ref{sec:H2Measurement}.